Antonín Novotný: Post-war political rise

-After the war, Novotný returned to Czechoslovakia and resumed his activity in the Czech Communist Party.
+After the war, Novotný returned to Czechoslovakia and resumed his activity in the Communist Party.
 He was elected a member of the governing Central Committee of the CPC in 1946.
-He was promoted to the Secretariat of the Central Committee in September 1951 and became one of the party's top leaders on the CPC's Politburo following the arrest of Rudolf Slánský for alleged "Titoism" in November of that same year.
+He was promoted to the Secretariat of the Central Committee in September 1951, and became one of the party's top leaders on the CPC's Politburo following the arrest of Rudolf Slánský for alleged "Titoism" in November of the same year.

 Novotný was formally appointed as Deputy Prime Minister in February 1953.
-After the death of party leader Klement Gottwald in March 1953, Novotný became a leading candidate in the succession struggle, ultimately winning out in September 1953 when he was named First Secretary of the party—effectively making him the leader of Czechoslovakia.
+After the death of party leader Klement Gottwald in March 1953, Novotný became a leading candidate in the succession struggle, ultimately winning out in September 1953 when he was named First Secretary of the party, effectively making him the leader of Czechoslovakia.

-While President Antonín Zápotocký and Prime Minister Viliam Široký wanted a less repressive way of governing, the hardliner Novotný was able to outflank them because he had the backing of the Soviet Union.
-In late 1953, at a meeting in Moscow, Zápotocký and Široký were told to adhere to the principles of "collective leadership" — in other words, abandon power to Novotný.
+While President Antonín Zápotocký and Prime Minister Viliam Široký wanted a less repressive way of governing, the hardliner Novotný was able to outflank them with the backing of the Soviet Union.
+At a meeting in Moscow in late 1953, Zápotocký and Široký were told to adhere to the principles of "collective leadership" — in other words, abandon power to Novotný.

-In the Czechoslovakia of Novotný, people continued to face strict government regulations in the arts and media, although they had loosened dramatically since Stalin's death in 1953 and the subsequent De-Stalinisation programmes of 1956.
+In the Czechoslovakia of Novotný, people continued to face strict government regulations in the arts and media, although they had loosened dramatically since Stalin's death in 1953 and the subsequent de-Stalinization programmes of 1956.
 His quasi-authoritarian practices led to mounting calls for a new form of socialism over the unsatisfactory pace of change that would include the accountability, proper elections, and responsibility of leaders to society.
-Novotný's administration, however, still remained centralised for 10 years.
+Novotný's administration, however, still remained centralized for 10 years.
 During these years society evolved, seen through events such as the Czechoslovak film miracle.
 Following the death of Zápotocký in 1957, Novotný was named as President of the republic, further consolidating his grip on power.
 Three years later, he replaced the superficially democratic Ninth-of-May Constitution with a new constitution that was a fully Communist document.
 The new constitution declared that "socialism has won" in Czechoslovakia and declared the country a socialist state under the leadership of the KSČ, thus codifying the actual state of affairs that had prevailed since the Communist takeover in 1948.

 In the 1960s, Novotny's attention was turned to the activities of Czech exiles in Western Europe who were seeking to discredit his Party's regime.
 One example of this was his suggestion to kidnap the exiled journalist, Josef Josten, from London in a specially made box.
 When this scheme proved impracticable, he proposed assassination, as recorded by the defecting intelligence agent, Josef Frolik.